 4+1 program for Moore BFA students!

-Moore’s 4 Year BFA (any major) + Moore’s 1 year (2 full-time semesters) MA in Socially-Engaged Art (a “4+1”) has become an official pathway at Moore!
-This program is open to all students receiving their BFA from Moore.
+Moore’s 4 Year BFA (any major) + Moore’s 1 year (2 full-time semesters) MA in Socially-Engaged Art (“4+1”) has become an official pathway at Moore!
+This program is open to all students currently enrolled in a BFA program at Moore.